vdhamer/Git-Crypt-Demo/README.md

 This is an example of integrating [`crypt-demo`](https://github.com/AGWA/git-crypt) into an almost empty, but working, Swift/SwiftUI app under Xcode.
-The aim is to have a Git software repository that contains a file or two that needs encrypting.
+The aim is to have a Git software repository that contains a tiny file that needs encrypting.
-But the project should be immediately buildable/runnable — regardless of whether you have access to the encryption key.
+Furthermore the project should be immediately buildable/runnable — regardless of whether you have the required encryption key.

-This graceful degradation is a feature of `git-crypt`.
+This "graceful degradation" is a feature of `git-crypt`: you can make an app that builds correctly in both states.
-But the graceful degradation also requires the app itself to adapt if the key is not available: if you don't have access to the key, some of the app's functionality is automatically disabled or otherwise degraded.
+But this graceful degration also requires that the app's code does its part at runtime: if you don't have access to the key, some of the app's functionality needs to be automatically disabled or degraded in an appropriate way.
+After all, *with* the key, the app runs as intended.
+But *without* the key something it would normally need is simply missing, and the app needs to adapt for this.

 ### Requirements and assumptions

 The target requirements we are aiming for are listed here.
-We will come back to how they are achieved in a moment.
+We will come back to how each is achieved in a moment.
 The requirements/assumptions:
 1. The app needs to contain a **`Secret`** (e.g., an API key) that should stay secret.
    Anyone with the source code can create and insert their own `Secret`, but they cannot access the `Secret` of the original contributor.
 2. The app's code is archived in a repository that includes an *encrypted* copy of this `Secret`.
-3. This implies that there is another secret needed to enable decryption.
+3. This implies that there is *another* secret needed to enable decryption.
    To avoid confusion, we will call that second secret the **`Key`**.
-4. The `Key` is *not* shared in the repository (otherwise we would be heading for an endless loop).
+4. The `Key` is *not* shared in the repository (otherwise we would be heading even more secrets).
-   This `Key` might be reused across a few other projects, or might be shared via a private communication with collaborators on the app project.
+   This `Key` might be reused across a few other projects, or might be shared via a private communication with collaborators on this app project.
 5. For anyone with access to the `Key`, the app builds and runs as-is, with **full functionality**.
 6. For anyone without access to the `Key`, the app builds and runs as-is, but with **reduced functionality**.
    What "reduced functionality" actually looks like is up to the app.